 IOA Research Award

 The IOA Research Award was instituted in 1991.
 It is presented for the most outstanding research paper and presentation given by an orthoptist at every IOA Congress.
-To be considered for the IOA Research Award you need to submit your full paper no later than TBCSee the instructions for publication in the supplement for Strabismus for full papers below.
+To be considered for the IOA Research Award you need to submit your full paper, we will advise shortly on the deadline date.
+See the instructions for publication in the supplement for Strabismus for full papers below.

 Publication of Full Papers in Supplement in the Journal Strabismus

 Authors of papers and/or poster may submit full articles for publication in a special supplement to the journal Strabismus comprised of Congress papers.
 All full papers must be submitted by (date to be confirmed in due course) for consideration of publication.
 If you wish to be considered for the IOA Congress Research award you need to have your full paper submitted by (date to be confirmed in due course).

 Please make sure to take note of the abstract submission guidelines.

 During submission invited speakers (symposiums, workshops, education forums) will be requested to provide speaker information at a later date and financial disclosure form, available here.

 All abstract presenters are invited to attend the VIP Reception on Sunday 21st June